Trading suspended on Wall Street again as stocks nosedive despite emergency Fed action

 The S&P 500 quickly plummeted more than 8% after the opening bell, triggering an automatic temporary halt in operations for the third time in the past six trading days.
 The Dow Jones Industrial Average lost 9.7%, or more than 2,200 points, before trading was suspended for 15 minutes.

-The selloff continued when trading resumed, with the Dow falling as much as 12%.
+The selloff eased after trading resumed, with the Dow off about 7%.

 The Fed on Sunday slashed interest rates by a full percentage point to zero, and said it would buy $700 billion in Treasury securities in a massive emergency move to protect the U.S. economy from the pandemic.
 President Trump said Sunday investors should be “very thrilled” by the move.